jaketae/jaketae.github.io/_posts/2019-11-30-jupyter-automation.md

 In a nutshell, the script opens and reads the converted `.md` file, finds and replaces broken image links with correct ones, and adds the default YAML front matter, defined as the string `yaml` in the code above.
 When all the necessary edits are performed, the script then rewrites the `.md` file with the edited content.

 This script works fine, but I feel like all of this might have been implemented a lot more efficiently if I were proficient with regular expressions.
-The task of locating and editing broken image links is a classic `regexp` problem, but my knowledge of Python and regular expressions were not quite enough to implement the most efficient mechanism to tackle this problem.
+The task of locating and editing broken image links into `html` tags is a classic `regexp` problem, but my knowledge of Python and regular expressions were not quite enough to implement the most efficient mechanism to tackle this problem.
 Nonetheless, my solution still produces the desired result, which is why I am very content with my first attempt at automation with Python and script.

 # Conclusion